snnjnn/cuesix/conductor/tracks/compiler_module_20251227/plan.md

     -   [ ] **Sub-task:** Write failing tests in `internal/compiler/compiler_test.go` to verify that a given `cue.Value` is converted to a YAML `[]byte` slice with sorted keys and consistent formatting.
     -   [ ] **Sub--task:** Implement the `DumpYAML` function to make the tests pass.
 -   [ ] **Task:** Conductor - User Manual Verification 'YAML Dumping Utility' (Protocol in workflow.md)

+## Completion Note

+This track was closed prematurely.
+The CUE unification logic could not be fully implemented as originally conceived due to fundamental issues with CUE's list unification for APISIX configurations and persistent, unresolvable Go environment issues preventing proper testing of `@embed` directives and invalid CUE syntax.
+A new approach to APISIX configuration merging is required, as direct CUE unification is not suitable for this use case.